ntestu/fspy-web/README.md

 ## Building and running

 The following instructions are for developers.
-If you just want to use the app, head to the [web application](https://ntestu.github.io/fspy-web/) or [download the latest executable for your platform](https://github.com/stuffmatic/fSpy/releases).
+If you just want to use the app, head to the [web application](https://ntestu.github.io/fspy-web/).

 fspy-web is written in [Typescript](https://www.typescriptlang.org) using [Vite](https://vite.dev), [React](https://reactjs.org) and [Redux](https://redux.js.org).
 [Visual Studio Code](https://code.visualstudio.com) is recommended for a pleasant editing experience.